nicoella/wizard-cats/README.md

 ## Usage
 Create a new Firebase project (https://firebase.google.com).

 Add a Web App to the project.
-Keep Firebase hosting unchecked.
+Keep all settings default.

 Copy and paste the code within the `const firebaseConfig = {};`.

+Finish setting up the Web App by keeping all settings default.

+Add a new Authentication method.
+Enable Anonymous authentication.

+Add a new Realtime Database.
+Choose the United States as your location.

+Start in `test mode`.
+Note you will have to update the security settings eventually to continue using the database.

 Clone the repository:
 ```